takakobem/github-release-example/README.md

 ```

 `act` normally doesn't have GitHub CLI (`gh` command).
+We can use another image as ubuntu-latest like the below.

 ```sh
 act --secret GITHUB_TOKEN=<GITHUB_TOKEN> -j update-release-pr --container-architecture linux/amd64 -P ubuntu-latest=catthehacker/ubuntu:full-latest
 ```

 I recommend to run the command below first, after then run the command the above.
-Because the docker image is super big.
+Because the docker image is super big. (about 53GB)

 ```sh
 docker pull catthehacker/ubuntu:full-latest
 ```